jacobkap/crimebythenumbers/docs/index.md

 The second major benefit of using R over something like Excel is that R is reproducible.
 Every action you take is written down.
 This is useful when collaborating with others (including your future self) as they can look at your code and follow along what you did without you having to show them every click you made as you frequently would on Excel.
 Your collaborator can look at your code to help you figure out a bug in the code or to add their own code to yours.

-In the research context specifically you want to have code to give to people to ensure that your research was done correctly and there aren't any important bugs in the code.
-Additionally, if you build a tool to, for example, interpret raw crime data from an agency and turn it into a map, being able to share the code so others can modify it for their city saves these people a lot of time and effort.
+In the research context specifically you want to have code to give to people to ensure that your research was done correctly and there aren't bugs in the code.
+Additionally, if you build a tool to, for example, interpret raw crime data from an agency and turn it into a map, being able to share the code so others can modify it for their own city saves these people a lot of time and effort.

 ## What you will learn {-}